-In particular, this implies that the measure of a c.e.\ open set (i.e., the c.e.\ union of basic open sets) is a c.e.\ real (uniformly in the enumeration of the terms in the union), and that the measure of a co-c.e.\ closed set (i.e., the complement of a c.e.\ open set) is a co-c.e.\ real (similarly uniformly); see, e.g., \citep[][\S3.3]{945270} for details.
+Note that, for computable topological spaces $(S,\cS)$ and $(T,\cT)$ with enumerations $s$ and $t$, a measure $\eta \in \ProbMeasures(T)$ is computable relative to a point $x \in S$ when $\eta B$ is a c.e.\ real relative to $x$, uniformly in the $t^\Alg$-index of $B \in \Alg_\cT$.
+Corollary~\ref{cdist} implies that the measure of a c.e.\ open set (i.e., the c.e.\ union of basic open sets) is a c.e.\ real (uniformly in the enumeration of the terms in the union), and that the measure of a co-c.e.\ closed set (i.e., the complement of a c.e.\ open set) is a co-c.e.\ real (similarly uniformly); see, e.g., \citep[][\S3.3]{945270} for details.
 Note that on a discrete space, where singletons are both c.e.\ open and co-c.e.\ closed, the measure of each singleton is a computable real.
-But for a general space, it is too strong to require that even basic open sets have computable measure (as it is more than is needed to ensure that exact samples be computably described to arbitrary accuracy).
+But for a general space, it is too strong to require that even basic open sets have computable measure (see Weihrauch \citep{MR1694441} for a discussion; moreover, such a requirement is stronger than what is necessary to ensure that a, e.g., probabilistic Turing machine can produce exact samples to arbitrary accuracy).